lightbend/hive/README.md

 This version of Hive has modified `org.apache.hive.spark.client.SparkClientImpl` in `spark-client` module.
 Modifications are numerous (compare to the [original](https://github.com/apache/hive/blob/master/spark-client/src/main/java/org/apache/hive/spark/client/SparkClientImpl.java)).

-These changes enable the usage of Spark server running on Mesos.
+These changes enable the usage of Spark on Mesos as the execution engine for Hive.
-Make sure that `spark.version` is set correctly at [pom file](./pom.xml)
+Make sure that `spark.version` is set correctly at [pom file](./pom.xml).

 Here is a quick usage sample (also look at [Hive on Spark getting Started](https://cwiki.apache.org/confluence/display/Hive/Hive+on+Spark%3A+Getting+Started))